 End-of-Life Options Alaska

-We’re a grassroots group of Alaskans who’ve come together to (re)start the dialogue about Medical Aid in Dying (MAiD) for terminally ill, mentally competent adults in Alaska.
+We’re a grassroots group of Alaskans who’ve come together to provide education and encourage public discussion about Medical Aid in Dying (MAiD) and build support for making this compassinate option available to terminally ill adults in Alaska.

 What is Medical Aid in Dying (MAiD)?